siberianfox/tinygwiki/TinyG-Configuration.md

 	Uber-Group | Token | Notes
 	--------|----------|-------
-	axis | n | All axis settings for all axes motor | m | All settings for all motors offsets | o | All offset settings including g92's all | $ | All settings.
+	axis | q | All axis settings for all axes motor | m | All settings for all motors offsets | o | All offset settings including g92's all | $ | All settings.
 Invoked as $$